cedadev/cis/doc/plotting.rst

   * ``air_pressure``
   * ``variable`` - the variable being plotted

 If the product is not specified, the program will attempt to figure out which product should be used based on the filename.
-See :ref:`data-products` to see a list of available products and their file signatures, or run ``cis plot -h``.
+See :doc:`data_products` to see a list of available products and their file signatures, or run ``cis plot -h``.

 Saving to a File